tannerfronk/Pokedex/README.md

-# Portfolio
+# Pokedex

-Portfolio for DGM1600.
+Pokedex for DGM1600.